-Limited Access General Category Possession Limits (cont.)
+Limited Access General Category Possession Limits and LA quota transfers (cont.)

 - Preliminary analysis suggests that increasing the trip limit could lead to greater lease prices.
 How might higher lease prices impact the LAGC IFQ fishery? - The proposed expansion of the dredge exemption areas and higher trip limits may lead to fishing further offshore by LAGC IFQ vessels, and longer trips dock to dock.
-Should the Council consider increasing the amount the amount of compensation pounds that LAGC IFQ vessels can receive to offset the cost of multi-day trips that carry an observer?
+Should the Council consider increasing the amount the amount of compensation pounds that LAGC IFQ vessels can receive to offset the cost of multi-day trips that carry an observer? - Should the Council allow Limited Access vessels that qualified for LAGC IFQ to transfer quota to LAGC IFQ only vessels.
+Should the Council consider permanent and temporary transfers?
+How might this change impact the LAGC IFQ fishery?
+What specific issues are most important when evaluating the tradeoffs of allowing LA to transfer IFQ to LAGC IFQ only vessels?